History of Poole: Modern history

 In the early 18th century, Poole had more ships trading with North America than any other English port, which brought vast wealth to Poole's merchants.
 This prosperity supported much of the development which now characterises the Old Town near the Quay.
 Many of the town's Medieval buildings were replaced with extravagant Georgian houses, many of which can still be seen.
 Examples include Sir Peter Thompson's 1746 Grade I listed mansion designed by John Bastard, and Beech Hurst, a Grade II* listed mansion built on Poole High Street in 1789.

 The end of the Napoleonic Wars in 1814 and the conclusion of the War of 1812 changed the fortunes of Poole's Newfoundland merchants.
 Peace meant that the French and Americans could fish the waters and take over many of the services provided by Poole merchants at a lower cost.
 The result was rapid decline in trade and within a few years most of the merchants had ceased trading.
+In 1830, King Charles X of France landed at Poole Quay after fleeing during the Second French Revolution.

-The town grew rapidly during the industrial revolution as urbanisation took place and the town became both an area of mercantile prosperity and of overcrowded poverty.
+The town grew rapidly during the Industrial Revolution as urbanisation took place and the town became both an area of mercantile prosperity and of overcrowded poverty.
 At the turn of the 19th century, nine out of ten workers in Poole were engaged in harbour activities, but as the century progressed ships became too large for the shallow harbour and the port began losing business to the deep water ports at Liverpool, Southampton and Plymouth.
 In 1847 Poole's first railway station opened in Hamworthy and later extended to the centre of Poole in 1872, effectively ending the port's busy coastal shipping trade.
 The Royal National Lifeboat Institution (RNLI) stationed a lifeboat at Sandbanks in 1865.
 The crew had to travel in a horse-drawn carriage from the Antelope Hotel in Poole High Street whenever it was launched so it was moved to a new Poole Lifeboat Station at the Fisherman's Dock on Poole Quay in 1882.

 During the 19th century the beaches and landscape of southern Dorset and south-west Hampshire began to attract tourists and the villages to the east of Poole began to grow and merge until the seaside resort of Bournemouth emerged.
 Although Poole did not become a resort like many surrounding towns, it continued to grow as the rapid expansion of Bournemouth created a large demand for goods manufactured in Poole.
 In 1897, the Haven Hotel in Poole was the site of some of Marconi's wireless experiments.
 Marconi was able to receive radio signals in Poole sent from Alum Bay, Isle of Wight, 20 mi away.